pavankalyan9233/gral/gral/design/GraphAnalyticsEngine.md

 ```
 u64      computation-id
 u32      number of graph
-u32      number of rejected vertices
-u32      number of results for non-rejected vertices
+u32      number of results for vertices (including rejected)

-and then for each rejected vertex its index in the original input body:

-u32      index
-varlen   length of rejected key (or 0 for hash if hash was given)
-[u8]     bytes of rejected key (or hash if varlen was 0)
+u32      id of type of computation:
+         1: weakly connected components
+         2: strongly connected components
          ...

 and then for each vertex: